xcart/xcart-docs/_pages/kb_en/products/products/managing_products/adding_products/advanced_product_setup.md

 {% toc %}

-## Advanced inventory tracking options for the product (low stock threshold and notifications)
+## Advanced Inventory Tracking Options for the Product (Low Stock Threshold and Notifications)

 Whereas it is possible to adjust some basic product inventory tracking settings via the _Prices & Inventory_ section of the Info tab of the product details, you can access still more settings via the "Inventory tracking" tab:
 ![xc5_products_inventory_tracking_tab.png]({{site.baseurl}}/attachments/ref_fhzzxDTy/xc5_products_inventory_tracking_tab.png)